• Individual Investor

 During your lifetime, required minimum distributions (RMD) are determined through a calculation based on your age and the relationship and age of your beneficiary(ies) and the amount of money in your account as of December 31 of the prior year.

-You would divide the amount in your account by the distribution period to determine your required minimum distribution.
+You would divide the amount in your account by your projected life expectancy to determine your required minimum distribution.

-Review for more information on RMDs and Life Expectancy Tables
+Review for more information on RMDs and using life expectancy tables

 When must I take my distributions?